shakshi12/Rumor-Spreaders-using-GNN-approach-PHEME-dataset-/README.md

 *This repository is linked to this paper - "Identifying Possible Rumor Spreaders on Twitter: A Weak Supervised Learning Approach
 ".
 The [paper](https://arxiv.org/abs/2010.07647) is accepted at International Joint Conference on Neural Networks (IJCNN) 2021.*
+Please note that the code is still in maintenance state.

 **The main objectives of this paper -**
 1. Data Transformation from PHEME rumor tweets to "possible" rumor spreaders.